 - Performances at Christmas Fair and Summer Fun Day

 - Performer’s Platform – weekly summer outdoor performances

 - House competitions

-- Various pop musicians at our summer activities festival
+- Various pop musicians and/or workshops at our summer activities festival

 - GCSE Music Recital Evening